-Wash everything in soapy water, rinse thoroughly, and then disinfect with a bleach solution (4 teaspoons bleach per quart of water for at least one minute).
+Wash everything in soapy water, rinse thoroughly, and then disinfect with a bleach solution (4 teaspoons bleach per quart or liter of water for at least one minute).

 Containers used for winter sowing may last just one season depending on how brittle the plastic becomes under outdoor conditions.
 Sturdier tubs may endure many seasons of use.

 3Prepare Milk Jugs